Healthcare Global Conference

 This session showcases how grassroots initiatives in low- and middle-income countries, such as barcode scanning for patient safety and community-level traceability, can leverage GS1 standards to deliver meaningful results.
 We explore the journey from local pilot projects to influencing global frameworks, highlighting the crucial role of collaboration and shared learning.

-Open to all attendees | Chair: To be confirmed; Speakers: Megan Toon (Senior Manager, Sustainable Procurement & Transformation, Baringa, UK); Josh Bolin (Associate Executive Director, National Association of Boards of Pharmacy, USA) + more to be confirmed.
+Open to all attendees | Chair: Pascal Aulagnet (Director Market and Regulatory Engagement, Pfizer Serialization Centre of Excellence, France).
+Speakers: Megan Toon (Senior Manager, Sustainable Procurement & Transformation, Baringa, UK); Josh Bolin (Associate Executive Director, National Association of Boards of Pharmacy, USA); Max Kabalisa (Supply Chain Manager, Digitalisation and Traceability, UNICEF, Denmark).

 16:20 - 16:50